swjung333/Data_Analysis_Portfolio/Data_Analysis_PowerBi/README.md

 --

-## Insights & Findings
+## Findings

-The avaerage temperature constantly increased over time.
+The average temperature **steadily increased over time**.
+The average temperature in **autumn was almost always higher** than in spring.

+## Conclusion

+This analysis shows that it appears to be true how global warming impacts the temperature change in Korea.
+So we should all pay attention more to how to protect our mother nature for future generation.